TristanKnox/WebCheckers/docs/DesignDoc.md

 > maybe Epics and critical Stories._

 ### Definition of MVP
-The minimum viable porduct allows user to log in to the web app and play games of checkers with other users
+The minimum viable product allows user to log into the web app and play games of checkers with other users.
+This web app enforces standard checkers rules.
+Users are able to resign from games if they do not wish to finish a game.
 ### MVP Features
 SignIn <br />
 SignOut <br />